 - 1. Hans Tammemagi, The Waste Crisis: Landfills, Incinerators, and the Search for a Sustainable Future, Oxford University Press, 1999 [available in University Bookstore] - 2.
 Other readings provided on Waterloo Learn.

-If additional readings are added to the site, you will receive e-mail notice of the addition.
+If additional readings are added to the site after the start of classes, you will receive e-mail notice of the addition.

 Course Requirements:

 Course will be evaluated using the following elements: